-We look to turn around some tough luck as of late and Washington DC is the perfect place to do that.
+I thought we had a 70 to 1 winner last week when Graham DeLaet entered the final round tied for the lead.
+He ended up missing out on the playoff by one shot and has to look back to some short missed putts that probably cost him.
 This week the TOUR heads to the capital city for the AT&T National Tournament.
-The field is stocked with top end talent and they will be trying to conquer a great course in Congressional Country Club.
-Last years United States Open was held here and the players will hoping to dominate the course like Rory McIlroy did.
+The field is lacking its usual top end talent, but those who are there will be trying to conquer a great course in Congressional Country Club.
+The 2011 United States Open was held here and the players will hoping to dominate the course like Rory McIlroy did.
 Let’s take a closer look at one of the premier courses in the United States.

 Though it may be seen as a bomber paradise, all players will have to navigate these difficult greens this week.
 They were all completely revamped in preparation for the 2011 US Open with a sub air system and changed from Poa to Bentgrass.
 Look for the greens to be running lightning fast with perfect conditions expected.

 My favourite hole on the course is the 11th.
 It is one of those holes you love to watch but would absolutely hate to play because of its difficulty.
 Players have to navigate a Par 4 that stretches 494 yards and has a stream running down the entire right hand side.
 You will see plenty of approach shots end up in the left hand greenside bunker due to the water hazard on the other side.
 A par on this hole is picking up shots on the field.

 The course record here is shared by Anthony Kim and Hunter Mahan who each shot sizzling rounds of 62 in 2009.
 I will be extremely surprised if anyone can go that low this week but hopefully it is someone from the our list below.